MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upload-custom-apps.md

 ## Upload

 To make the app available to users in your organization's app store, upload the app.
-You can do this on the [Manage apps](manage-apps.md) page of the Microsoft Teams admin center.
+You can do this on the <a href="https://docs.microsoft.com/microsoftteams/manage-apps" target="_blank">Manage apps</a> page of the Microsoft Teams admin center.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**.
 2. Click **Upload**, click **Select a file**, and then select the app package that you received from the developer.